spiceai/terraform-provider-spiceai/docs/resources/deployment.md

 A deployment uses the app's current spicepod configuration and deploys it to the Spice.ai cloud infrastructure.
 Deployments are immutable - any changes to deployment parameters will create a new deployment.

+~> **Note:** Deployments are append-only log entries.
+Removing this resource from your configuration will only remove it from Terraform state - it will NOT stop or affect the running instance.
+To deploy new changes, modify the configuration or triggers to create a new deployment.

 ## Example Usage

+### Basic Deployment

 ```hcl
 resource "spiceai_deployment" "example" {